nicholaas2cheung/cryptocurrency-starter/README.md

 $ source blockchain-env/bin/activate
 ```

-2.1 For Windows user, please create the virtual environment on your own and activate it (Please make sure you have pip installed)
+3. For Windows user, please create the virtual environment on your own and activate it (Please make sure you have pip installed)
 ```
 $ py -m pip install --user virtualenv
 $ py -m venv env
 $ .\env\Scripts\activate
 ```

-3. Install all the required packages in the virtual environment
+4. Install all the required packages in the virtual environment
-**Install all packages**
 ```
 (venv) $ pip3 install -r requirements.txt
 ```